 The Salt & Pepper

-It’s more than a seasoning; it’s a way of life.
+In this city it’s more than a seasoning; it’s a way of life.
 What is it that is so good about salt and pepper covered things?
 Life is all about the yin and yang, the sweet and sour, the Pina and the colada.
 It’s the perfect blend of spice, sweet and salty and although one portion of salt and pepper siu mai’s might dehydrate you beyond belief and have you gasping for anything liquid at 4am in the morning – we can’t help but go back for more.
 Liverpool loves its salt and pepper.
 Find it showered over fish and chips, sui mai’s, chips, chicken, char sui, halloumi and just about anything that moves.

 There’s something special happening in Liverpool, truth be told that intoxicating buzz has always been ubiquitous and there’s no amount of words or oddly numbered lists we could write which would sum it up, you just have to find out yourself.
 We have a feeling you are going to like it here.